AlfredBr/ARM64-SIMD/README.md

 - **Scalar**: tight `for` loop calling `IterateScalar` per element.
 - **Parallel scalar**: uses `Parallel.For` with per-thread local accumulation, then locks to combine results.
 Eliminates most wall-clock latency for embarrassingly parallel work but still performs one float at a time.
 - **Parallel + SIMD**: partitions the array by vector-sized ranges using `Partitioner.Create`.
 Each worker loads `Vector<float>` (lane count is auto-detected) and repeatedly applies `IterateSimd`.
 Tail elements that do not fit a full vector fall back to the scalar routine.
+- **GPU (ILGPU)**: copies the dataset into an ILGPU accelerator (preferring CUDA) and runs the logistic recurrence inside a GPU kernel written in C#, then copies results back for checksum verification.

 ### Why performance improves
 1. **Scalar ➔ Parallel**: Genuine concurrency.
 Each core receives a disjoint slice of the array, so wall-clock time roughly divides by the number of cores minus synchronization overhead.